Learn the benefits and disadvantages of cast iron cookware.

 - Wood burning stoves

-Remember no cookware is perfect.
-It is good practice is to preheat cast iron slowly before raising the temperature.
-Modern cookers can heat very quickly, this sudden rise in temperature may warp your cast iron cookware.
+It is good practice is to heat cast iron slowly before raising the temperature.
+Modern cookers can heat very quickly, and this sudden temperature rise may warp your cast iron cookware.

 The handle gets hot.

 This one is not really a surprise.
 The design for modern cast iron skillets hasn’t really changed over the last 150 years.
 The handle is still cute stumpy, the same as it was all those years ago.

 Usually, I’m able to cook meals before the handle gets too hot to handle.
 However, if the pan is too hot, simply use an oven mitt or tea towel.